Making a solo adventure across a vastly remote area of the Scottish Highlands.

 I had a day off, which I spent riding a mountain bike across Glen Nevis.
-The glen stretches between Corrour and Fort William, and was sitting among the top places I wanted to cycle in Scotland.
+The glen stretches between Corrour and Fort William, and it was sitting among the top places I wanted to cycle in Scotland.

 To magnify this sensation, a few days ago my phone died, after four years of service, and I didn't get a replacement yet.
 So I didn't have any fancy tracking services this time, something I usually carry when out in the wilderness.
 I went analog this time.
 "How'll that go?"
 I thought as I was on a bus, getting me to Spean Bridge, from where I planned to make the loop.
 "Well, there's a way to find out."

 From Spean Bridge, there's a narrow road towards the glen.
 The thrill begins at the point when it starts gaining some elevation and turns from pavement to dirt.
-There's a sign telling you that you are entering "remote, sparsely populated and potentially dangerous area," and the surrounding turn very scenic.
+There's a sign telling you that you are entering a "remote, sparsely populated and potentially dangerous area," and the surroundings turn very scenic.
 From here, one has to get over a mountain pass to get into the glen.

 ...However, as the nice dirt road continues almost all the way up, it's an easy climb.
 The further you go, the rougher the track gets.
 Also, the further I went, the more I enjoyed it.

 In the beginning, I was thinking about what happened last week, what will I do tomorrow, all sorts of things.
 But the more into the trail I got, the more was I focused on the present.
 This reached a new level once the track reduced to a narrow trail, and remained for hours.

 Every once in a while, the mud around was cut by bike tires - it was clear that some other people had the idea to bike here.
 But I didn't see anybody.
 I had the whole thing for myself.